tomfong/simple-qr/README.md

 * Star the project
 * Do translation for different languages
 * Open issues for reporting bugs or any new ideas

+### Contributors

+Thank you the following contributors who made the app better

+* [mondstern](https://github.com/mondlicht-und-sterne): Translate the app into German

 ### How to do the translation?